Last updated: February 2, 2026

 An indicator is useless without a trading strategy, a set of rules that tells exactly when to enter, where to place the stop loss, and when to take profit.

-Piprider are going to share two powerful yet simple strategies.
+Piprider will share two powerful yet simple strategies.
 Traders can practice these extensively in a demo account until they become second nature.

 5.1.
 Strategy 1: The trend-filtered MACD crossover